Jac-Zac/Programming_Lab_Exam_2022/README.md

 # Programming_Lab_Exam_2022

+## This project has a tester and my exam solution

 ## How to use the testing file :gear:

 #### You can clone the directory or just download the file any way you want